What is intellectual disability?

 Where can I learn about social activities for people living with intellectual disability?

-For people with intellectual difficulties, getting out and connecting with people in a safe environment is important for building social skills and confidence – while having fun, of course!
+For people with intellectual disabilities, getting out and connecting with people in a safe environment is important for building social skills and confidence – while having fun, of course!

 Mambourin offers a range of social and interest choices that almost always take place in a group setting and are designed to accommodate a range of unique interests.